abanseka/viginere-cipher/README.md

 ---

-A web based application which enrypts text using the vigenere cipher.
+A web based encryption app implemented with the vigenere cipher.

 A **How to encrypt text** 🔒